australiangreens/agvrules/docs/constitution/schedule-05-state-council-meeting-procedure.md

 5. ## Proxies

+    1. In this item, ***State Councillor*** means a State Councillor elected under Schedule 6.

-    1. A State Councillor may appoint another State Councillor as their proxy to attend, speak and vote on their behalf at State Council meetings.
+    2. A State Councillor may appoint another State Councillor as their proxy to attend, speak and vote on their behalf at State Council meetings.

-    2. The appointment of a proxy must be made, and may be terminated before or during its effective period, by written notice given to State Council.
+    3. The appointment of a proxy must be made, and may be terminated before or during its effective period, by written notice given to State Council.

-    3. Each State Councillor, in each financial year, may appoint:
+    4. Each State Councillor, in each financial year, may appoint:

         <subclause-letters>